As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you inspect your rocks and wish to improve them, you will tumble your rocks for more than a week in the other three stages.

-As you can see, how long does it take to tumble your stones with a rotary tumble, solely depends on your preferences, but the minimum time is four weeks regardless.
+As you can see, how long it takes to tumble your stones with a rotary tumble, solely depends on your preferences, but the minimum time is four weeks regardless.

 Using a rotary tumbler is quite simple, you seal your rocks in a soft rubber barrel, together with a grinding compound known as “tumbling grit” (you can also use sand, by the way, here is how), and add a little water.